Arrangements by Category(Click Below)

 Sunshine of Your Smile, The

-First a barbershop hit for the 1956 champ Confederates, this ballad is a real powerhouse.
-This arrangement is available as sung by 2003 champ Power Plan and in a longer version better suited for choruses.
+First a barbershop hit for our 1956 champ quartet, the Confederates, this ballad is a real powerhouse.
+The arrangement is available as sung by 2003 champ Power Play and in a longer version perhaps better suited for choruses.
+Anne’s tracks are the former; Chris’s and Jen’s, the latter.

 Sweetheart, I’m Sorry